Dupilumab Side Effects

 For Healthcare Professionals

-Some of the more commonly reported adverse reactions have included injection site reactions, conjunctivitis, eye pruritus, oral herpes, other herpes simplex virus infections, oropharyngeal pain, and eosinophilia.
+-The most common adverse reactions reported in patients with atopic dermatitis included injection site reactions, conjunctivitis, blepharitis, oral herpes, keratitis, eye pruritus, other herpes simplex virus infection, dry eye, and eosinophilia.

-Uncommon (0.1% to 1%): Cardiovascular thromboembolic events (cardiovascular deaths, non-fatal myocardial infarctions, and non-fatal strokes)
+Uncommon (0.1% to 1%): Cardiovascular thromboembolic events (cardiovascular deaths, nonfatal myocardial infarctions, nonfatal strokes)

-Cases of vasculitis consistent with eosinophilic granulomatosis with polyangiitis have been reported in adult patients who participated in the
+Vasculitis consistent with eosinophilic granulomatosis with polyangiitis was reported in adult patients in the asthma development program and adult patients with comorbid asthma in the CRSwNP development program.

 Common (1% to 10%): Eosinophilia